-Employees of the assessor's office earn 10 days of vacation leave each year, which is non-cumulative.
-Sick leave is granted as needed by the assessor.
-At December 31, 2023, there are no accumulated and vested benefits relating to vacation and sick leave that require accrual or disclosure.
+All employees are granted ten days of noncumulative sick leave each year and from five to fifteen days of noncumulative vacation leave each year, depending on length of service.
+At December 31, 2024, there are no accumulated and vested benefits relating to vacation and sick leave.